louiserandall/louiserandall/README.md

 📚 **Continuous Learning:**
 Completed an online data science bootcamp in 2023.
 Earned a Machine Learning Specialization certificate from Stanford University and Deep Learning AI in 2023.
 Achieved the Google Data Analytics Professional Certificate on Coursera in  2023.
-Subscribed to Maven Analytics Pro for continuous learning.
+Subscribed to Maven Analytics Pro for continuous learning from 2024 into 2025.

 💡 **Hands-On Experience:**
-Worked as a trainee data analyst for three months.
+Two years working for Citizens Advice as Data and Performance Analyst Worked as a trainee data analyst for three months.
 Built my GitHub portfolio from scratch.
 Created a Tableau Public account and honed my Excel skills.